 Let me ask you a question: if you’re a training facilitator, have you ever thought about writing a professional development plan?
 I must admit until recently, I have not.
 Maybe it’s all this pandemic stuff or something, but I’ve been quite contemplative the last few months.
 I’ve thought about everything from my marriage to my career.
 When I had an opportunity to do a sample training facilitator professional development plan, I jumped at the opportunity.

-It’s good to be satisfied with one’s career, but it’s better to always have a pulse on where you might want to go should an opportunity arise.
-Growth and development is not something you do as a trainer, it’s what you’re all about – especially when it comes to yourself.
+It’s good to be satisfied with one’s career, but it’s better always to have a pulse on where you might want to go should an opportunity arise.
+Growth and development is not something you do as a trainer; it’s what you’re all about – especially when it comes to yourself.

 Trainer, take care of thyself.

 I am fully convinced I cannot help, support, or inspire others unless I’m helped supported, and inspired myself.
 As a result, I work hard to ensure my interior self is balanced and satiated so I can project that wholeness when I facilitate training modules.

 This is especially true as I think of training online – the direction my career has taken me lately.
 Everything lives and dies in the voice and tone.
 Trust me; dissatisfaction comes through one’s voice when training.
 I’ve sat through many online sessions, and I can tell when someone is bugged, nervous, or unhappy.
 Can’t you tell?

 Online training is like social media that way – nothing is hidden.
 All is revealed in time.
 I don’t know if it is the Blue in me, but I can discern when folks aren’t genuinely happy.
 You can tell by what they post and their word choices.
 But I digress.

 My point for this blog post: have a clear pathway for yourself in every area of your life.
 Know where you are, why you’re there, and definitely know where you’re headed.

 A training facilitator professional development plan will help.
 It helped me anyway.